smallsco/macstodon/README.md

 	#fss.SetCreatorType('Pyta', APPL)
 	```
 	(This fixes a bug in MacPython 1.5.2, where the build system is overriding the creator type of the application defined in the RSRC with its' own.
 You can still build Macstodon without this fix, but it won't have its' lovely icon!)
-7. Double-click the `Macstodon.py` file to launch the `Python IDE` application.
-When the source code window appears, press `Run All`.
-This will launch Macstodon within the Python IDE, which will create a bunch of `.pyc` files in the source directory.
-8. Force quit the Python IDE, because Macstodon corrupts its state and won't let you quit normally...
-9. Drag and drop the `Macstodon.py` file onto the `BuildApplication` app that comes with MacPython.
+7. Drag and drop the `Macstodon.py` file onto the `BuildApplication` app that comes with MacPython.
-10. When prompted, select the `Build 68K Application` radio button.
+8. When prompted, select the `Build FAT Application` radio button.
-11. Select where you want to save the app to.
+9. Select where you want to save the app to.
-12. Wait about 10 minutes or so for the build to finish.
+10. Wait about 10 minutes or so for the build to finish.
 When it's done, you should have your own self-compiled copy of Macstodon!

 ## Known Issues
 * SSL is not supported at all, because neither the Classic Mac OS nor the ancient version of MacPython used to build Macstodon know anything about it.